06chaynes/http-cache/docs/src/managers/cacache.md

 # cacache

 [`cacache`](https://github.com/zkat/cacache-rs) is a high-performance, concurrent, content-addressable disk cache, optimized for async APIs.
+It supports both traditional caching and streaming operations for memory-efficient handling of large responses.

 ## Getting Started

 The `cacache` backend cache manager is provided by the `http-cache` crate and is enabled by default.
-Both the `http-cache-reqwest` and `http-cache-surf` crates expose the types so no need to pull in the `http-cache` directly unless you need to implement your own client.
+The `http-cache-reqwest`, `http-cache-surf`, and `http-cache-tower` crates all expose the types so no need to pull in the `http-cache` directly unless you need to implement your own client.

 ### reqwest